LogicStamp/logicstamp-context/docs/CONTEXT.md

 **Output Structure:** The command generates multiple `context.json` files (one per folder containing components) plus a `context_main.json` index file at the output root, maintaining your project's directory hierarchy.

+**First Run:** On first run in interactive mode, `stamp context` will prompt you to:
+- Add LogicStamp patterns to `.gitignore` (to exclude context files from version control)
+- Generate `LLM_CONTEXT.md` in the project root (to help AI assistants understand your project structure)

+Your preferences are saved in `.logicstamp/config.json` and respected on subsequent runs.
+See [`stamp init`](INIT.md) for explicit setup or to skip these prompts.

 ## Options

 | Option | Alias | Default | Description |